Judy Darragh: Early life and education

 Darragh was born and raised in Christchurch.
 Her mother worked in a clothing factory and her father was a freezing worker.
-Darragh has described being surrounded by "the joy of making" in her home environment, and from an early age she enjoyed drawing and making things from craft materials such as Fimo and pipe cleaners.
+Darragh described being surrounded by "the joy of making" in her home environment, and from an early age she enjoyed drawing and making things from craft materials such as Fimo and pipe cleaners.

 Darragh studied graphic design, graduating from Wellington Polytechnic with a Diploma in Visual Communication and Design in 1978.
 Deciding that she was not "cut out for the (graphic design) industry," Darragh moved to Auckland where she gained a Diploma in Teaching from Auckland Secondary School Teachers College in 1980.
 She has described how her teaching career has supported her art-making and provided her with a sense of freedom in her practice.

 Artist-run initiatives

-In 1992 Darragh was one of eight artists who founded the artist-run space Teststrip in Auckland.
-The artist-run space closed in 1997.
+In 1992, Darragh was one of eight artists who founded the artist-run space Teststrip in Auckland and this would run until 1997 wherein the space was closed.
 Darragh then went on to start Cuckoo, an artist-run project based in Auckland that was described as 'the artist-run space without a space' with four other artists in 2000.

 Pornographic imagery

-In 2013 Darragh exhibited 'Doctor, 2013' at Gus Fisher Gallery in the show 'A Different view: artists address pornography'.
+In 2013, Darragh exhibited 'Doctor, 2013' at Gus Fisher Gallery in the show 'A Different view: artists address pornography.'
 The exhibition examined the impact of the pornography industry on New Zealand society and sought to open up a conversation about the 'silent business'.
 The artwork which she exhibited in this show (Doctor, 2013) was taken from a Hustler centrefold, then enlarged and printed onto a PVC skin which was a reference to the advertising industry.
 Previous work has also included assemblages with dildos (Mussell Mirror and Flicker of Life, 1987), as well as direct painting onto pornographic images using white-out.

 Comic strips

-In the 1980s under the alias Blossom, Darragh's comic strips were published in the New Zealand underground comic book series Strips.
+In the 1980s, under the alias Blossom, Darragh's comic strips were published in the New Zealand underground comic book series Strips.
 Her comic strips have also been published in Three Words: An anthology of Aotearoa/NZ women's comics.